 The consumer receives a notification asking them to accept the CoBrowse session.

 - Once the consumer accepts, the CoBrowse session opens on the agent side and both cursors are displayed and labeled, as shown below.

 - On the visitor side, when the CoBrowse session begins, an orange frame is displayed around the browser tab, indicating an active session.
-While using CoBrowse, credit card and password fields are automatically masked.
+While using CoBrowse, password fields are automatically masked.
 Other fields such as credit card numbers can also be configured as masked.

 - The visitor can close the session at any time by clicking the X at the top of the orange frame.

 In order to improve agent performance and expedite the transfer of closed chats from the visitors tab to the web history tab, it is recommended that agents regularly clear chats that have ended from the agent workspace.

 This process is recommended in order to streamline the agent’s work and can be achieved in two ways:

 - Clear continuously: The agent clears each of their chats once they have finished adding comments and/or submitting the agent survey.

 - Clear upon accumulation: The agent periodically clears all the ‘Closed’ chats they have accumulated.